VeriBlock/pop-bch/IntegrationMarkDown.md

      uint32_t PopRewardPercentage() const { return mPopRewardPercentage; }
      int32_t PopRewardCoefficient() const { return mPopRewardCoefficient; }
 ```
-Also has been changed hight of the PoP veriblock security forkpoint in the regtest, it is needed in the tests.
+Changed hight of the PoP veriblock security forkpoint in the regtest, it is needed in the tests.\
-chainparams.cpp
+[<font style="color: red">chainparams.cpp</font>]
 ```diff
     // VeriBlock
     // TODO: set an VeriBlock pop security fork height
 -    consensus.VeriBlockPopSecurityHeight = 200;
 +    consensus.VeriBlockPopSecurityHeight = 200;
 ```
-Have been updated all places where comparison with the VeriBlockPopSecurityHeight parametr was being used.
+Update all places where comparison with the VeriBlockPopSecurityHeight parameter was being used.\
-miner.cpp
+[<font style="color: red">miner.cpp</font>]
 ```diff
     // VeriBlock: add PopData into the block
 -   if (consensusParams.VeriBlockPopSecurityHeight <= nHeight) {